Genesis of the We All Have Five Fingers Project

 Conjecturing that there just might be threads to those original stories today among Africa's least-touched tribes, I journeyed to the Birthplace of Modern Humans.
 Over and over I went to secluded corners of the continent seeking the shamans, chiefs, elders, witch doctors and storytellers to listen and learn.

-Along the way I realized that the stories he heard just might be the time-covered tap roots of my own beliefs and religion.
+Along the way I realized that the stories I heard just might be the time-covered tap roots of my own beliefs and religion.

-To help me understand the mysterious metaphors and symbols of what he heard, I create illustrations and words to capture the spirit of those tribal stories and archetypal dreams.
+To help me understand the mysterious metaphors and symbols of what I heard, I create illustrations and words to capture the spirit of those tribal stories and archetypal dreams.

-Journal entries from my journey to the Birthplace of Modern Man
+Journal entries from my journey to the Birthplace of Modern Humans

 Crossing the Omo River in a wooden dugout canoe, Ethiopia